VHDL/pyVHDLModel/doc/LanguageModel/ObjectDeclarations.rst

 supported in package declarations.
 Often generics to e.g. packages or entities are constants.
 Also most *in* parameters to subprograms are constants.

-.. inheritance-diagram:: pyVHDLModel.VHDLModel.Constant pyVHDLModel.VHDLModel.DeferredConstant pyVHDLModel.VHDLModel.GenericConstantInterfaceItem pyVHDLModel.VHDLModel.ParameterConstantInterfaceItem
+.. inheritance-diagram:: pyVHDLModel.SyntaxModel.Constant pyVHDLModel.SyntaxModel.DeferredConstant pyVHDLModel.SyntaxModel.GenericConstantInterfaceItem pyVHDLModel.SyntaxModel.ParameterConstantInterfaceItem
    :parts: 1